microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaDirectoryRoleDefinition.md

 This example updates the specified role definition in Microsoft Entra ID.

-- `-Id` parameter specifies the roleDefinition object ID.
+- `-UnifiedRoleDefinitionId` parameter specifies the roleDefinition object ID.
 - `-DisplayName` parameter specifies the display name for the role definition.

 ### Example 2: Update an roleDefinition with Description